 All the Egyptians were destroyed; all the Israelites were saved.20

-In the representation from the book of Exodus, the Passover sacrifice for Yahweh had assured safe conduct for the Israelites during their seven-day journey out of the land of Egypt (the Exodus).
+With the historical account given in Scriptures, the Passover sacrifice for Yahweh had assured safety for the Israelites during their seven-day experience of their release from bondage out of the land of Egypt during the Exodus.

 Not only was there the death of the Passover victim, but the Israelites left Egypt in the midst of a great Egyptian funeral for their firstborn.

-The result of these great events was the birth of the new and independent twelve-tribe nation of Israel, governed by the priests of Levi, and their submission to Yahweh.
+These extraordinary events resulted in the birth of the new and independent twelve-tribe nation of Israel, governed by the priests of Levi and their submission to Yahweh.

 Click this link for Bibliography and Abbreviations.